yxvnyk/gamestore-app/AdditionalInfo/project-configuration.md

 ## Requirements
 - Update Visual Studio to the latest version (2022+).
 - The solution must be located in the `Gamestore` folder.
+Compliance with the following repository structure is mandatory.

 ![](AdditionalInfo/RepositoryStructure.png)